 I’d say that probably 75% of this year has entailed an 75-80ish hour work week for me which is really not a good thing.
 Apparently, that’s what it’s like for a lot of cartoonists though, so I suppose maybe I shouldn’t say anything?

 It’s been tough keeping up and creating something that’s actually good every day.
 Early on in this project, I told myself that I’d have 90 minutes a panel and that was it.
-Then, when I realized that a lot of people really cared about this, 90 minutes very quickly turned into three and a half or four hours a panel which, on top of an eight or nine hour work day, five days a week really just made certain parts of this year very hard for me.
+Then, when I realised that a lot of people really cared about this, 90 minutes very quickly turned into three and a half or four hours a panel which, on top of an eight or nine hour work day, five days a week really just made certain parts of this year very hard for me.

 Ultimately, when thinking about whatever I might be missing out on as a result of being in a relationship with my drafting table, it’s more or less negated by people’s response to the project.
 If I think hard about it, I really can’t complain at all.
 I’ve been fortunate to experience an outpouring of love and enthusiasm this year for my work, one that is continuous, and really has me walking on air from time to time.

 To my knowledge, the project’s been written about in at least five different languages.
 I’ve sent my original art to six or seven different countries, I think?
 It’s hard to believe sometimes, but regardless of how bummed I might feel in a given moment, I am consistently humbled and really just tremendously thankful that people like the work as much as they do.

 The greatest reward is that people care.
 To all the folks who have supported throughout the year that may be reading this, thank you very much.
 Your appreciation means more than you’ll know.

 You’ve developed a faithful online following on Twitter – what role has this played in your creative success (both on #darthdays and outside of it), and how did you build your fanbase?

 I think knowing that you have people who admire your work boosts your confidence if nothing else.
 Comics can get really lonely, and knowing that you’re creating something that strikes a chord with people is empowering.
 It’s also just really nice to see people respond as strongly to your work (if not more so) when you throw your own personal flavour into things.

 As you know, Star Wars means a lot to a lot of people.
-That said, when you try to render something kind of abstract (The Force) using watercolour paintings manipulated with the scanner bed, its not a sure thing that everyone’s going to be going in for that one.
+That said, when you try to render something kind of abstract (the Force) using watercolour paintings manipulated with the scanner bed, its not a sure thing that everyone’s going to be going in for that one.
 That said, I think people actually really respond to some of those weirder panels because they are weird?

 Some part of me was really interested to see what it might look like if you visualised the Force, and apparently, the same is true of a lot of people who have enjoyed this project.
 Creatively, it emboldens you knowing that people are willing to make at least some sort of jump with you, and I think that knowledge allows me to make better work too.

 With regards to building a fan base, I think it really is just about being kind to people are engaging in a conversation, which is true of most things in life.
 I do my damnedest to respond to every comment and quoted RT, and make sure that people understand how much I appreciate them.

 In a lot of ways, I think this project has made most people think of me as “The Star Wars guy” which, is, truthfully, very flattering.
 Some creatives might see this as a hindrance, and maybe it will be when this wraps, but I just don’t think I’ll ever really be able to wrap my head around that thought.
 From now on, I’ll have a lasting connection with something that’s very directly influenced my life and art while bringing me a joy.
 That will always be an honour.

 As someone who has published your own creator-owned comics work, what advice would you give to a writer or artist unsure of how to break into the field of self-publishing comics?